carlsmith/coffeeshop/docs/book/class_intro.md

 # Introducing Classes

-All you need to define a custom class is the `class` keyword followed by a name for the new class, capitalised by convention.
+All you need to define a custom class is the `class` keyword followed by a name for the new class, capitalised by convention ~ `class Animal`.
+That's all it takes to define an `Animal` class.
+You could now use `Animal` as a constructor with the `new` operator.

     class Animal

-In the example above, a custom class named `Animal` is created.
-You could now use `Animal` as a constructor with the `new` operator.

-    animal = new Animal()
+    animal = new Animal

 To customise the class constructor ~ the method that gets invoked on instantiation ~ you define a `constructor` method.